 20248.
 Foundations of Scientific Investigation.
-PO: First-year standing and a score of 5 on the AP biology test.
+PQ: First-year standing and a score of 5 on the AP biology test or consent of instructor.
+To complete the "AP 5" sequence, biological sciences concentrators must register for BIOS 20239 in Winter Quarter.
+This course is also suitable for non-concentrators.
+Available for a quality grade or for P/F grading, depending on how the course will be used in the degree program.
 An introduction to the scientific approach.
 A historical overview of how modern science has developed will be followed by studies of a number of papers.
 Both classical (Mendel and Garrod) and more recent examples will illustrate how scientists identify and study problems.
 Course requirements include class discussions, oral presentations and written papers.
 W. Epstein.
 Autumn.